sbissantz/oneR/README.md

     "One R[...] to rule them all, One R[...] to find them, One R[...] to bring them all. and in the darkness bind them."

-    -- J.R.R.
+    – J.R.R.
 Tolkien, The Fellowship of the Ring

+## I-i-intro!

 Hey dude!
 Welcome to my repository `teachR`.
 Happy to have you here!
 If you know nothing about R, congrats, you are at the right place.
 The repo should